Francesco-75/lindbergh-loader-scripts/README.md

 ![install-script](https://github.com/user-attachments/assets/f7caefee-ddce-491e-8ee5-ed18f2fb8d5c)

-These scripts are for ubuntu-22.04.5-desktop-amd64.iso based os installation
+These scripts are for a fresh ubuntu-22.04.5-desktop-amd64.iso based os installation

+DON'T USE ON ANY OTHER VERSIONE THEN THE UBUNTU 22.04.5 !!!

 mark the scripts as executable: